oscarbutler/Blackjack/README.md

 ![options](documentation/options.png)

-This is one of the options you can pick from the menu.
+This is one of the options you can pick from the menu, this will take you to the game.

 ![game](documentation/play_one.png)

+This is another option that allows you to see who made the programme.

 ![credits](documentation/credits.png)

+In order to see how to play you can pick this section of the programn.

 ![instructions](documentation/how_to_play.png)

+If the user wants to stop the programme this will do so with ease.

 ![stop](documentation/stop_programme.png)

+This image can show that there is an input system so that the user can enter numbers or a string if its valid.

 ![input](documentation/input.png)

+An error message is vital if there is an input because you have to make sure that the user is using the correct information.

 ![error](documentation/error.png)